top of page

 Children’s eyes are still developing.
 If a child has refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), or astigmatism, not wearing glasses can lead to poor academic performance, eye strain, and even long-term vision problems like amblyopia (lazy eye).

-Wearing prescribed eyewear allows the brain and eyes to work together properly, supporting not just vision, but also motor skills, focus, and confidence in the classroom.
+Wearing prescribed eyewear allows the brain and eyes to work together properly.
+This supports not just vision, but also motor skills, focus, and confidence in the classroom.

 Common Reasons Kids Avoid Glasses